zephyrproject-rtos/hal_nordic/nrfx/samples/src/README.md

 # Samples
 Samples are grouped into the following subdirectories:
+- [nrfx_cracen] - samples showing the functionality of the CRACEN driver.
 - [nrfx_egu] - samples showing the functionality of the EGU driver.
 - [nrfx_gppi] - samples showing the functionality of the GPPI driver.
 - [nrfx_pwm] - samples showing the functionality of the PWM driver.